dino-/git-notes/git-notes.md

 ### Get a solo git repo ready for sharing on your own server

-Assuming you have a server with a git user that has your user in authorized_keys
+There are many ways to set up shared repos on your own server.
+The way I've been doing it is this:

+- Create a user `git` whose default group is also `git` on the system.
+This user will own the entire filesystem tree directly above the repositories.
+- Any users on the local system where this is happening will need to be added to the `git` group
+- For users not on the local system, you'll want to add public ssh keys to the `git` user's `authorized_keys` file

+Now, to create a new repository from another system

     $ cd NEWREPO
-    $ ssh git@server git init --bare /repos/path/NEWREPO.git
+    $ ssh git@server git init --bare --shared=group /repos/path/NEWREPO.git
+    $ ssh git@server chown -R git:git /repos/path/NEWREPO.git
     $ git remote add origin git@server:/repos/path/NEWREPO.git
     $ git push -u origin master

-Not sure if this is enough for tags and things, probably not
+Not sure if this is enough to get all tags and things, probably not

 ### Copy a git repo from one server to another